s3ql/s3ql/rst/about.rst

 * **Transparency.** Conceptually, S3QL is indistinguishable from a local file system.
-For example, it supports hardlinks, symlinks, full unix permissions, extended attributes and file sizes up to 2 TB.
+For example, it supports hardlinks, symlinks, ACLs and standard unix permissions, extended attributes and file sizes up to 2 TB.

 * **Dynamic Size.** The size of an S3QL file system grows and shrinks dynamically as required.

-* **Compression.** Before storage, all data may compressed with the LZMA, BZIP2 or LZ algorithm.
+* **Compression.** Before storage, all data may compressed with the LZMA, bzip2 or deflate (gzip) algorithm.

 * **Encryption.** After compression (but before upload), all data can AES encrypted with a 256 bit key.
 An additional SHA256 HMAC checksum